gabfl/bigquery_fdw/docs/key_storage.md

-# Private Key storage recommendations
+# Private key storage recommendations

 The private Json key needs to be stored in a file accessible to the PostgreSQL client.